aodin/aspect/README.md

 Development
 -----------

-To perform tests, copy the `db.example.json` file into each driver package requiring credentials as `db.json` (currently required only by the `postgres` package) as set it for your local configuration.
+To perform tests, copy the `db.example.json` file into each driver package requiring credentials as `db.json` (currently required only by the `postgres` package) and set it for your local configuration.

 All compilable statements implement a `String` method for dialect-neutral logging and the `Compile` method for building dialect-specific and parameterized output: